 People all across the world utilize honey as a sweetener, an antibiotic, and a treatment for local allergies.
 Every honey producing bee in a colony, which is approximately 50% of the colony or 25,000 bees, can produce 1½ tablespoons of honey in its life.
 If CCD continues to ravage bee populations the way it has, and without a bolster to their population, we could very well lose access to honey all together.
 Even if you personally don’t eat honey, the loss of this food could have serious ramifications for multiple agricultural and food production industries.

 Through their contributions to agriculture and food production bees have been estimated to contribute $20 billion to the U.S. economy on an annual basis.
 Pollinators as a whole have been estimated to contribute $577 billion annually worldwide.
 As bee populations decline so too does their financial impact, and the world loses out on significant monetary gains while also risking a weakened economy.

 You can help combat CCD by investing in hives for your business, thereby stabilizing and even growing local bee populations.
-When you install hives you can rest assured that you are not only helping your company become more sustainable, but aiding the economy and contributing to a healthier ecosystem.
+When you install hives you can rest assured that you are not only helping your company become more sustainable and engaging for employees, but aiding the economy and contributing to a healthier ecosystem.
 Contact us today to learn more.